Nadar-Athis/IPTracer/README.md

 # IpInfoga
-A Tool used for Getting Approximate Location of the IpAddress
+A Tool used for Gathering IpAddress Information